About Cranio Fascial Dynamics (CFD)

 Cranio Fascial Dynamics (CFD) is the result of a revelation and extensive research and development by Jonathan Howat since 2004 to a point where it is now available for clinical application.
 His aspiration for the future of CFD is that it should be regarded as an option and a breakthrough treatment in traumatic brain and head injuries (TBIs).

-The objective of CFD is to identify the cranial torque the body has been subjected to from birth and throughout life and looks to reverse this process by de-torqueing the brain and spinal cord through the fascial system to allow the brain to drain blood and lymph.
+The objective of CFD is to identify the cranial torque the body has been subjected to from birth and throughout life and looks to reverse this process by de-torqueing the brain, then brainstem and spinal cord through the fascial system to allow the brain to drain blood and lymph.

 Traumatic forces of varying intensity applied to the body over a lifetime could disturb and corrupt this neurology and, in essence, change the dynamics of this harmonious structure.
 A benign asymmetric torque is superimposed by a traumatic torque.
 The traumatic torque is an event any individual can be subjected to and may have long term and devastating consequences.
 If not corrected, this traumatic torque begins a path of deteriorating circumstances that may eventually compromise the central nervous system and health.

 There is cause and effect in all approaches to healing but to comprehend the complexities of how the body, through years of accumulated trauma, is able to maintain homeostasis to a point of collapse, is to understand the changes and protective defences this amazing and sophisticated organism uses to cope.